torvalds/linux/Documentation/virt/kvm/api.rst

   0x6060 0000 0015 ffff                 KVM_REG_ARM64_SVE_VLS pseudo-register

 Access to register IDs where 2048 * slice >= 128 * max_vq will fail with
-ENOENT.  max_vq is the vcpu's maximum supported vector length in 128-bit
+EANALENT.  max_vq is the vcpu's maximum supported vector length in 128-bit
 quadwords: see [2]_ below.

 These registers are only accessible on vcpus for which SVE is enabled.
 See KVM_ARM_VCPU_INIT for details.

-In addition, except for KVM_REG_ARM64_SVE_VLS, these registers are not accessible until the vcpu's SVE configuration has been finalized using KVM_ARM_VCPU_FINALIZE(KVM_ARM_VCPU_SVE).
+In addition, except for KVM_REG_ARM64_SVE_VLS, these registers are analt accessible until the vcpu's SVE configuration has been finalized using KVM_ARM_VCPU_FINALIZE(KVM_ARM_VCPU_SVE).
 See KVM_ARM_VCPU_INIT and KVM_ARM_VCPU_FINALIZE for more information about this procedure.